Maximum entropy probability distribution: Definition of entropy and differential entropy

+However, the chosen measure $dx$ is crucial, even though the typical use of the Lebesgue measure is often defended as a "natural" choice: Which measure is chosen determines the entropy and the consequent maximum entropy distribution.

 Distributions with measured constants

 Many statistical distributions of applicable interest are those for which the moments or other measurable quantities are constrained to be constants.
 The following theorem by Ludwig Boltzmann gives the form of the probability density under these constraints.